a photo of a home.

 Gearbrain Editor Choice

-There is so much more to the smart home of 2022 than an Alexa smart speaker or display, a Wi-Fi door lock and some color-changing smart LED bulbs.
+There is so much more to the smart home of 2024 than an Alexa smart speaker or display, a Wi-Fi door lock, and some color-changing smart LED bulbs.
 But, as we have previously addressed at GearBrain, those who live in rented accommodation are restricted with just how smart they can make their homes.
-Thermostats, smart switches, outlets and locks, for instance, are mostly off the table.
+Thermostats, smart switches, outlets, and locks, for instance, are mostly off the table.

 But with your own property, things are often quite different.
-Here, with the freedom to change door locks, dig up gardens and even replace the entire plumbing and electric if you so wish, the limits for smartness go as far as your imagination, or your budget.
+Here, with the freedom to change door locks, dig up gardens, and even replace the entire plumbing and electricity if you so wish, the limits for smartness go as far as your imagination or your budget.

 What follows is GearBrain's guide to the most popular smart home products available to homeowners.
-This is by no means a complete list, but serves as an overview of what smart devices are available, and what can be installed to make your home smarter.
+This is by no means a complete list, but it serves as an overview of what smart devices are available and what can be installed to make your home smarter.

 an illustration of a smart home.Owning the property gives you more freedom to make the perfect smart homeiStock

-Installing two or three Nest Wifi points should be enough for most large houses, unless you happen to live in a Scottish castle and demand 4K Netflix in every turret.
+For instance, installing two or three Nest Wi-Fi (2021) points should be enough for most large houses unless you happen to live in a Scottish castle and demand 4K Netflix in every turret.

-Small and medium-sized properties might work perfectly with the router offered by your Internet Service Provider, but if coverage is patchy a better router or a mesh network from Google Nest, Amazon-owned Eero, or Netgear's Orbi could help your smart home run more smoothly.
+Small and medium-sized properties might work perfectly with the router offered by your Internet Service Provider, but if coverage is patchy, a better Wi-Fi 6 router or a mesh network from Google Nest, Amazon-owned Eero, TP-Link Deco, or Netgear's Orbi could help your smart home run more smoothly.
 You might also want to consider installing Ethernet cables for a solid connection in every room, but this isn't as necessary as it once was.

 Read More: